Greetings in the name of compassion, healing and hope!

 HOW YOU CAN GET HEP C

-The Hep C virus (HCV) is only transmitted through blood.
-So, think back to whether you’ve ever done IV drugs, had blood transfusions, organ transplants,
+The Hep C virus (HCV) is only transmitted if you are in contact with contaminated blood.
+So, think back to whether you’ve ever done IV drugs, had blood transfusions, organ transplants, prior to 1992,

 tattoos, body piercings, and possibly even had unprotected sex with someone who’s infected.
 All of these include the risk of contracting Hep C.